janosgyerik/articles/lj-guidelines.md

 ## Other notes

 * Acronyms: spell out when used for the first time, with the acronym in parentheses.
-Except very common acronyms like ATA, CD, HTTP, etc
+Except very common acronyms such as ATA, CD, HTTP

 * Avoid lengthy explanations of compiling and installing programs